tfeldmann/gpsdclient/README.md

 I made this because I just needed a simple client library to read the json data gpsd is sending.
-The other python clients have various problems, like 100 % cpu usage, missing python 3 support, license problems or they aren't available on PyPI.
+The other python libraries have various problems, like 100 % cpu usage, missing python 3 support, license problems, lots of dependencies or they aren't available on PyPI.
 I also wanted a simple gpsd client to check if everything is working.

 This client is as simple as possible with one exception: It supports the automatic conversion of "time" data into `datetime.datetime` objects.